Skip to main content

 Only JVM metrics, no WildFly metrics

-Cause: The OTEL_JMX_TARGET_SYSTEM does not include wildfly, or the scraper is missing jboss-client.jar.
+Cause: OTEL_JMX_TARGET_SYSTEM does not include wildfly, or the scraper is missing jboss-client.jar.

 Fix:

-2. Verify jboss-client.jar is on the classpath — without it, the scraper may connect via fallback but only see JVM MBeans
+2. Verify jboss-client.jar is on the classpath - without it the scraper may connect via fallback and see only JVM MBeans.

-3. Verify WildFly has started fully — MBeans are only available after subsystems initialize
+3. Confirm WildFly has started fully - MBeans appear only after the subsystems initialise.

 No datasource metrics

-Cause: Datasource metrics require a configured datasource in WildFly.
+Cause: wildfly.db.client.connection.* require a configured datasource.
 The default standalone.xml includes ExampleDS (H2 in-memory).

 Fix: